Image-Guided, Intensity-Modulated Radiation Therapy (IG-IMRT) to the Prostate

 Your role on your radiation therapy team

 Your radiation therapy care team will work together to care for you.
-You’re a part of that team, and your role includes:
+You’re part of that team, and your role includes:

 • Getting to your appointments on time.